radiodee1/ascii-corpus/txt/test.txt.md

 ### Output:
 ```

 For this one, the answer should be 5.
-We call this the single example small prompt.
+We call this the 'single-example-small-prompt'.
 With these we achieved correct answers for 1 through 4.
 In other words the model got 0 wrong and it got 5 through 9 wrong.
-The next series would be called the double example small prompt.
+The next series would be called the 'double-example-small-prompt'.
 What we are doing here is offering the model two examples and asking it to fill in the integer for the second example only.
-This is a sample of the double example small prompt version.
+This is a sample of the 'double-example-small-prompt' version.

 ```text
 ### Instruction: